Skip Navigation

 Course of Study Syllabus

-Within the first ten (10) days of each course, teachers shall provide to students and parents/guardians, via online access or hard copy, a written course outline, syllabus, or overview of grade/course expectations including grading procedures, grading categories, and weight assigned to each category.
-Course outlines, syllabus or overviews of a grade/course expectations can be found on curriculum guides and curriculum staff portal sites.
+Within the first ten (10) school days of each course, teachers shall provide to students and parents/guardians (hereinafter “parent(s)”), via online access or hard copy, a written course outline, syllabus, or overview of grade/course expectations including grading procedures, grading categories, and weight assigned to each category.
+Course outlines, syllabi or overviews of a grade/course expectations can be found on curricula guides and curriculum staff portal sites.

 Grading Elements

 1. The grades eligible for use on assignments, assessments, and report cards are A, B, C, D, E, I, P, F, and W, with no plus or minus signs.
-Interpretation of letter grades is as follows:
+Interpretations of letter grades are as follows:

-• W = Withdrawn.
-The Student Intervention Team agrees to allow a student to drop a course after twenty (20) school days from the start of a year-long course or ten (10) days in a semester course.
+W = Withdrawn.
+The Student Intervention Team agrees to allow a student to drop a course after 20 school days from the start of a year-long course or ten (10) days in a semester course.

 1. Class Work